George Gaylord Simpson: Views

 itself with life on places other than Earth, as a science without a subject".

-He was raised as a Christian but in his early teens became an agnostic, nontheist, and philosophical naturalist.
+Simpson was raised as a Christian but in his early teens became an agnostic, nontheist, and philosophical naturalist.
+By the time of his academic career, Simpson was a convinced atheist.

+Personal life

+As a senior at Yale, Simpson secretly married Lydia Pedroja, a Barnard student, and they had four daughters, Helen, Patricia Gaylord, Joan, and Elizabeth, before divorcing in 1938.
+Shortly afterwards, he married Dr. Anne Roe, his childhood friend and a clinical research psychologist.